Prescription Drug Detox in Atlanta, GA

 What Is Prescription Drug Detox in Atlanta Like?

 The Retreat of Atlanta’s prescription drug detox center assists patients in taking the first step toward recovery.
 Additionally, all of our drug and alcohol detox programs are medically supervised, meaning you will be under the close watch of our care team.
 First and foremost, during this time, we monitor your vitals to ensure you remain physically stable.
 Then, if a complication should occur, we are there 24/7 to offer support and assistance.

 Finally, we will administer specific medications to reduce your withdrawal symptoms and relieve your cravings as well.
 Following detox, we offer a variety of addiction treatment services in Atlanta.
 These include therapeutic interventions such as cognitive-behavioral therapy, dialectical behavior therapy, individual therapy, group therapy, and family counseling.
 Furthermore, we accept Aetna, TRICARE, and PHCS insurance for qualifying patients.

 Medications Used During Prescription Drug Detox at Retreat of Atlanta

 Medication-assisted treatment (MAT) reduces the severity of withdrawal symptoms, preventing dangerous and potentially fatal reactions.
 MAT also prevents relapse as those participating due to reduced cravings.

 Medications commonly administered during prescription drug detox include:

 Our compassionate team of experts is well-versed in the most cutting-edge aspects of evidence-based addiction treatment.
 We offer detox for all types of substance and alcohol dependence.
 Located in Atlanta, Georgia, our nurturing environment prioritizes your comfort, protection, and privacy.
-Therefore, you can rely on us to provide the assistance you need.
-Call The Retreat of Atlanta or use our contact form to get started on your recovery journey today.
+Therefore, you can rely on us to provide the assistance you need during prescription drug detox in Atlanta.